 To keep the base simple, we made a thin crust and a basic garlic & olive oil “sauce”.
 We did this light and unassuming base because we really wanted the toppings to shine.

-Our first layer of toppings that get cooked on the pizza is crispy bacon bits, slow-cooked caramelized onions, our thinly sliced pears, and two types of cheese: mozzarella and brie.
+Our first layer of toppings that get cooked on the pizza is crispy bacon bits (this would also be great with this Beer Candied Bacon Recipe, slow-cooked caramelized onions, our thinly sliced pears, and two types of cheese: mozzarella and brie.

 Y’all, the brie pairs incredibly well with the pears.